ZakariaAlz/realtime-nps-analytics/README.md

 - AKHQ Interface:

 Explore your Kafka clusters by navigating to http://localhost:8080.
 AKHQ provides a user-friendly GUI for your Kafka environment, allowing you to monitor topics, view data, and manage your setup efficiently.

+## How It Works
+Under the hood, Kafka gathers every piece of customer feedback as an event.
+Flink consumes those events, groups them into short time windows, and calculates the NPS score for each window.
+Flink then pushes metrics out to Prometheus, which stores time-series data.
+Grafana queries Prometheus to show you trends, scores, and charts at a glance.
+If you’re curious, all service definitions live in docker-compose.yml, and the Flink job code sits under nps-calculator-stream.

+## Project Layout

+- data-gen/: A small Python script that produces fake feedback messages.

+- nps-calculator-stream/: Java code for the Flink job, along with Docker and Maven setup.

+- docker-compose.yml: Brings up Kafka, Zookeeper, Flink, Prometheus, Grafana, and AKHQ.

+- README.md: That’s this file—you’re reading it now!

 ## 🌐 Real-Time Dashboard
 The heart of our solution is the real-time dashboard powered by Grafana, providing a live view of NPS scores and customer feedback trends.
 This dashboard is designed for immediate insight into customer satisfaction levels, enabling quick decision-making and proactive measures to improve service quality.